-8.1 The Fund holds a target of 10% of the Fund within direct property funds and these will remain outside of the London CIV pool.
+8.1 The Fund's target allocation of 9% of the Fund within pooled property funds and these will remain outside of the London CIV pool.
 The cost of exiting these strategies would have a negative financial impact on the Fund.
 These will be held as legacy assets until such time as they mature and proceeds re-invest through the pool assuming it has appropriate strategies available or until the Fund changes asset allocation and decides to disinvest.
 In addition, the holdings shown below will sit outside the pool.

-Asset class Manager % of Fund assets Benchmark Rational for initially withholding Investment outside of the London CIV Pool RLAM - UK Corporate Bonds 25% ML Sterling Non- Gilts (TR) This is being held outside of the pool as the Fund has an allocation to UK Corporate Bonds and the pool only offers a global solution JP Morgan Asset Management - Infrastructure 5% Infrastructure investments are not currently available within the CIV.
-The Fund is now invested in this illiquid strategy Private Debt 5% TBC Private Debt was not available at the time on investment
+Asset class Manager % of Fund assets Benchmark Rational for initially withholding Investment outside of the London CIV Pool RLAM - UK Corporate Bonds 20.0% ML Sterling Non- Gilts (TR) This is being held outside of the pool as the Fund has an allocation to UK Corporate Bonds and the pool only offers a global solution JP Morgan Asset Management - Infrastructure 3.5% UK CPI + 5% Infrastructure investments are not currently available within the CIV.
+The Fund is now invested in this illiquid strategy Private Debt 3.9% SONIA 3 Months + 3% p.a.
+Private Debt was not available at the time of investment Impact 0.6% Absolute 8% p.a.
+Return Bmk Not available at the time of investment

 8.2 Any assets not currently invested in the Pool will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
-The next such review will take place no later than April 2021.